luizmc/Krylov/README.md

 # Krylov

-Several jupyter notebooks to study Krylov method
+A collection of  jupyter notebooks to study Krylov methods.